 MBE grown NWs as force sensors In contrast with top-down fabricated devices, bottom-up grown beam resonators present in general a larger statistical distribution of geometrical parameters such as length, diameter and cross-sectional shape.
 In return, nano-beams such as NWs or Carbon Nanotubes (CNT) lead to the miniaturization of the mechanical resonator which can improve the force sensitivity thanks to a drastic reduction in motional mass, yet preserving high mechanical quality factors.

 MBE grown NWs have extremely pure chemical composition and very low defect density, beneficial for their stiffness properties.
 The NWs are singly-clamped by their crystalline relation to the substrate and their growth location can be controlled via selective beam epitaxy by pre-patterning nano holes into the oxide layer.
 MBE is also an extremely versatile technique, allowing for additional modification to the main GaAs NW core.
 For force scanning probe application, the tip can be tapered up to few nanometers by a controlled consumption of the liquid Ga catalyst [75].
-Moreover, the tip can be functionalized to detect magnetic forces by turning the liquid Ga droplet into a ferromagnetic MnAs nano-crystal by exposing the NW to a strong Mn flux [35].
+Moreover, the tip can be functionalized to detect magnetic forces by turning the liquid Ga droplet

 The main limitation of MBE grown NWs concerns the aspect ratio.
 In contrast to NWs obtained with industrial methods like Chemical-Vapor-Deposition (CVD), which can have aspect ratios up to 1000 to the detriment of the total mass [22], the axial and radial epitaxial growth rate are intimately linked.
-The aspect ratio of our GaAs NWs are 10 times smaller, which prevent to obtain modal stiffnesses in the $\mu N/m$ range.
+In this respect, the aspect ratio of our GaAs NWs are 10 times smaller, which prevent to obtain modal stiffnesses in the $\mu N/m$ range.